mbheinen/kube/README.md

   * Service - Exposes a Deployment.
 Can expose internal to the Kubernetes cluster or outside the cluster.
   * ConfigMap - Configuration such as variables, files, etc. Config maps can be directly mounted into Deployments.
 You can use template to build config file, change file permissions.
   * ClusterIssuer - Used to obtain things like certificates for exposed services.
-  * CronJob - Run something periodically, similar to Linux Cron jobs.
-However, not super precise, for example it may run several seconds after your configured time so if you need very precise runs better to use different tool or build into your application.
+  * Job and CronJob - Run something once or periodically, similar to Linux Cron jobs.
+Be aware that k8s CronJobs are not super precise, for example it may run several seconds after your configured time so if you need very precise runs better to use different tool or build into your application.
   * DaemonSet - Ensure that a single Pod is deployed on every node.
 Often used for logging, metrics, and security pods
   * StatefulSet - Deploy Pods in a particular order, such that subsequent Pods are only deployed if previous Pods report a ready status.
 This can be useful for legacy applications which have runtime dependencies.